 We were phished!
 Even an IT company can be vulnerable to phishing attacks.
 Mike McNamara, in Finance and Procurement, received the following email this morning:

 Don’t let yourself get caught up in a phishing attack!
-Even with spam filters in place this email still found its way into Mike’s inbox.
-This is only one example of a phishing attack, and certainly not the most convincing one we’ve seen.
+Even with spam filters in place, this email still found its way into Mike’s inbox.
+This is only one example of a phishing attack, and certainly not the most convincing one we have seen.
 Keep yourself, your business, and your money safe by following these tips:

 Always think twice about clicking.